The city rises above the planes horizon a bastion of civilization on the wiped continent.

 Humans, elves, dragonkin, minotaurs, gnomes and a few dwarves and halflings.

-After the death of the Gladiators, the Metallic Cohorts hold power.
+After the decline of the Gladiators, the Metallic Cohorts hold power.

-Kort of defended by 6 Metallic Cohorts, 100 gladiators, and the magic weaved by the sorcerers.
+Kort of defended by 6 Metallic Cohorts, 100 gladiators, and the magic weaved by the sorcerers of the tower.

 The industry of Kort is almost entirely dependant on the craftsmen as there are very few natural resources around Kort and it relies on imports from the villages around Xora for bread, on Red Spider Lily for meats and on Yroham for Ale.
 In exchange Kort controls the remaining mines and is easily the has the best metal works.